Sun Jihai

-Sun founded Beijing Haiqiu Technology Company (HQ Sports) in Feb of 2016, while he still played for Beijing Renhe in the China League One division.
-Subsequently, in December of the same year, Sun ended his 22 years of professional football career and announced his official retirement in a public event.
+Sun founded Beijing Haiqiu Technology Company (HQ Sports) in February 2016, while he still played for Beijing Renhe in the China League One division.
+Subsequently, in December of the same year, Sun ended his 22 years of professional football career by announcing his official retirement in a public event.
 Also at the same occasion, Sun announced the successful first round funding of his company, led by China Media Capital (CMC), Tencent and Yuan Xun Fund.
 HQ Sports has now developed to a staff force of more than 100 and with focus on Sports Technology, Media and Datatainment business in China and Worldwide.

 Club career

 Dalian Shide

 Sun Jihai started his football career with Dalian Shide in 1995 and made his first appearance on 28 May 1995 against Sichuan Quanxing.
 Like many of the top young Chinese players of his generation, he wanted to go to the Chinese youth training camp in Brazil that was sponsored by Jianlibao.
 However, he was not selected as he was not deemed to possess enough potential.
 Sun showed great character by not letting this huge disappointment derail him and worked very hard to establish himself at his club.
 Sun enjoyed a successful spell with Dalian as the club won four league titles and one Chinese FA Cup title during his time there.